Category: General

 karma: 17 [+/-] -

 What is actually important is the vapor pressure gradient.
-Depending on the temperature the gradient may need to be much larger than this "critical value" before faceting actually begins to occur.
+Depending on the temperature the gradient may need to be larger (or smaller) than this "critical value" before faceting actually begins to occur.

 » Read More